-- Brief and Inspiration aims for the project

-social, economic, environmental and

-design.
-Social could be "to create a family

-home" or "to extend my house to provide

-additional space for a growing family"

-but Design aim could be "to use modern

-building materials" or "to integrate it in the

-local landscape".
-You may have aims that

-may be either/or if you are undecided but it

-shows your thinking.
-Also where have pulled

-your inspiration from locally, Scotland

-wide etc.

-- Public and Professional Involvement

-- who has been involved in the design process, professionals such as architect, developer, advisors and any involvement or consultation with the community.
+- Brief and inspiration aims for the project social, economic, environmental and design.
+Social could be "to create a family home" or "to extend my house to provide additional space for a growing family" but Design aim could be "to use modern building materials" or "to integrate it in the local landscape".
+You may have aims that may be either/or if you are undecided but it shows your thinking.
+Also where have pulled your inspiration from locally, Scotland wide etc. - Public and professional involvement who has been involved in the design process, professionals such as architect, developer, advisors and any involvement or consultation with the community.
 You may not have involved anyone in the design of your proposal so you may wish to state this.

-When is a design statement legally required ?
+When is a design statement legally required?

+They are required to be submitted, as set out in legislation, for proposals in a:

+- National Scenic Area

+- Historic Garden or Designed Landscape

+- Site of a scheduled monument

+- Conservation Area

-Design Statements are required to be submitted, as set out in legislation, for proposals in a National Scenic Area, in the grounds of an Category A Listed Building, a Historic Garden or Designed Landscape, Site of a scheduled monument, Conservation Area (excluding alterations and extensions to existing buildings, engineering or mining operations, a material change of use of land, development in the grounds of a house for purposes incidental to its enjoyment i.e. an outbuilding).
-Design and Access Statements are required for National and Major Category applications.
-If you are in any doubt if you are required to submit a Design Statement then please contact us.
+Exclusions apply to the list above such as alterations and extensions to existing buildings.
+If you are in any doubt if you are required to submit a statement then please contact us.
+National and major category applications require a design and access statement.

-world or in a
+DRAFT